 In the North West notable restoration schemes have included the Huddersfield Narrow Canal, dubbed the Impossible Restoration, and restored from utter dereliction at a cost of £45 million, The Rochdale Canal, The Ribble Link and the Anderton Boat Lift.
 In Scotland Glasgow was reconnected by water to Edinburgh including the magnificent Falkirk Wheel.
 New schemes are being actively pursued throughout the UK which will regenerate whole communities in a green way.

-People living along the line of the canal may ask ?/span>What in it for me
+People living along the line of the canal may ask What’s in it for me?

 Okay.
 Canal restoration has been going on for approximately 40 years.